Regular Faculty Member

 He recently completed Becoming Human: The Matter of the Medieval Child (University of Minnesota Press, 2014), devoted to the way subjects and objects animate one another within household habitats.
 His other books are Ethics and Eventfulness in Middle English Literature (Palgrave Macmillan, 2009) and Ethics and Exemplary Narrative in Chaucer and Gower (D.S.
 Brewer, 2004), the recipient of a John Fisher Award.
-He has edited John Lydgate's The Temple of Glas (Medieval Institute Publications, 2007).
+He has edited John Lydgate's The Temple of Glas (MIP, 2007).

 His articles have appeared in Medium Aevum, Comparative Literature, Studies in Philology, Exemplaria, Notes & Queries, The Chaucer Review, and Milton Quarterly.
 He has contributed to A Companion to Medieval English Literature and Culture (Blackwell, 2006), The Literary Encyclopedia (Literary Dictionary, 2007), Middle English Literature: Criticism and Debate (Routledge, 2014), and The Encyclopedia of British Medieval Literature (Wiley-Blackwell, forthcoming).

 Dr. Mitchell was a keynote speaker at the Canada Chaucer Seminar (University of Toronto, 2011), and he delivered the inaugural lecture in the Oecologies Speaker Series (University of British Columbia, 2013).
 He recently co-organized symposia on the Critical/Liberal/Arts at UC Irvine and CUNY, which will be documented and developed in a special issue of postmedieval: a journal of medieval cultural studies due out in 2015.